 - Ecommerce Tracking

-For Instance, We’ve implemented page view level and event tracking of google analytics for My Music Player android app.
+event level tracking of google analytics for My Music Player android app.
 It has 3 to 4 different tabs i.e. Albums, Artists, Songs and Playlist.
-We’ve implemented page view level implementation for tracking page view details of different tabs / pages as with reference to below image.
+We’ve implemented screen view level implementation for tracking screen view details of different tabs / screens as with reference to below image.

-Through page view level implementation of application, you can get idea about unique page views of your application’s pages as like traditional website, like unique page view for setting section or help section.
+Through screen view level implementation of application, you can get idea about unique screen views of your application’s screen as like traditional app, like unique screen view for

-For getting page view level information you’ll have to implement below standard code to across all the tabs or classes or pages of your application, as like we implement google analytics for website.
+For getting screen view level information you’ll have to implement below standard code to across all the tabs or classes or screen of your application,

 For Instance, we’ve implemented event tracking for tracking which action has been taken in My Music Player App i.e. play or pause or stop or share it with Facebook or Twitter with reference to below image.

 For event tracking implementation, you’ll have to add below code across the classes or functions of where buttons are called

 // Build and send an Event. t.send(new HitBuilders.EventBuilder() .setCategory("Clicks") // category i.e. Player Buttons .setAction("Button") // action i.e. Play .setLabel("clicked") // label i.e. any meta-data .build());